-The Coordinator works with the Assistant Vice President for Academic Administration to maintain accurate records of changes to the ASPT manual, provide support to colleges, departments and schools as they navigate ASPT processes, and organize the work of the Committee that hears promotion and tenure appeals.
+The Coordinator works with the Assistant Vice President for Academic Administration, Policy and Faculty Affairs to maintain accurate records of changes to the ASPT manual, provide support to colleges, departments and schools as they navigate ASPT processes, and organize the work of the Committee that hears promotion and tenure appeals.
 The Coordinator works collaboratively with the Associate Provost, the Assistant Provost, and the Coordinator of Academic Services to monitor all aspects of maintaining the University’s accreditation by the Higher Learning Commission (HLC).

 401K Hovey Hall

 The Assistant to the Provost collaborates with the Provost on project management, report and meeting preparation, researching initiatives, serving as facilitator/liaison with various constituencies and coordinating the Provost's schedule.

 This position also serves as coordinator on a variety of projects including award processes such as Distinguished and University Professors, Service and Rives awards.
-Additionally, this position coordinates the Professional Development Series, the Administrators’ Retreat, New Chairs Orientation and content on the Provost’s Office website.
+Additionally, this position coordinates the Professional Development Series, the Administrators’ Retreat, New Administrators' Orientation and content on the Provost’s Office website.

 401P Hovey Hall

 The Business Associate works directly with the AVP for Academic Fiscal Management.
 The Business Associate supports the financial strategy, analysis, and solvency of Academic Affairs.

 This position also provides leadership, monitoring, and education to lead staff in the Colleges.
 In addition, this position works directly with the Academic Impact Fund, Academic Affairs: Hiring Restriction Requests, Budget Reporting and Planning, Recruitment and Sage Foundation Fund.

 401B Hovey Hall